 Consider repayment options

 Bills you do not pay do not disappear.
-Instead, they incur penalties that increase the amount you owe.
+Instead, they incur penalties that increase the amount you owe, such as late fees and higher interest rates.
 If you cannot afford your payments, you should ask about other options that may be available to help you settle your debts.
 Depending on your circumstances, you may benefit from debt consolidation, counseling, interest rate reductions or bankruptcy options.

 It may seem like it is the end of the world when you are faced with constant reminders of your inability to pay your bills.
-Staying on top of the situation and considering your options early on can keep your financial situation from spiraling out of control.
+Staying on top of the situation, managing your money carefully, and understanding the legal and financial implications of each debt relief option can keep your financial situation from spiraling out of control.